clintonoduor/PCB-Defect-Detection-using-Deepstream/README.md

 ```
 # -w is the path to our best.pt model while -c is the file to our input yaml file.
 ```
 The script will output a wts and cfg file that we will put in our Deepstream-Yolo folder to build the TensorRT engine.
-The conversion script was cloned from [this repsitory](https://github.com/marcoslucianops/DeepStream-Yolo).
+The conversion script was cloned from [this repository](https://github.com/marcoslucianops/DeepStream-Yolo).

-#### 5. Copy generated cfg and wts files to DeepStream-Yolo folder
-### Installing Deepstream 6.0 on Jetson Xavier
+### Configuring Deepstream
+#### Deepstream Installation
+First install deepstream 6.0 using these [instructions](https://docs.nvidia.com/metropolis/deepstream/dev-guide/text/DS_Quickstart.html).
+#### Editing Deepstream Config Files
 ### Deepstream Config files
 ### Running the application
 ### Improving Perfomance